MiguelSombrero/fifteen-puzzle-solver/documentation/weekly6.md

 ## Thoughts & Comments

 I finally found optimization for IDA* which increased its performance over A* algorithm.
 I started to keep track of visited nodes in current path.
-I don't know how I missed this first, since it's in the [Wikipedia](https://en.wikipedia.org/wiki/Iterative_deepening_A*) articles pseudocode.
+I don't know how I missed this first, even though it is clearly stated in the [Wikipedia](https://en.wikipedia.org/wiki/Iterative_deepening_A*) articles pseudocode.

 ## Next Week